Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 Before we get started using EliteVA, a few things have to be set up.

 ### VoiceAttack
 EliteVA is a plugin for VoiceAttack.
-If you do not have VoiceAttack installed yet, download it from the [VoiceAttack website (https://voiceattack.com/Default.aspx#download-1).
+If you do not have VoiceAttack installed yet, download it from the [VoiceAttack website](https://voiceattack.com/Default.aspx#download-1).

 VoiceAttack does have a free version, but to make use of the full functionality of EliteVA, you will need to purchase a license for $10.00 (additional sales tax may apply).